 (P.S.
 Think I got a B+ for it!)

 It was a rainy day.
 The most rain Paris had seen fall in living memory.
 The cobbled streets were awash with the sound of falling water, the hard rain driving down with cruel intent.
 The cleansing had begun.
 The cracks in the cobbles had filled and flowed and formed as one, threatening to consume the entire road, the streets becoming rivers.
 A wave of people passed by, a flotilla of brightly coloured umbrellas above their heads, each commenting on the unnatural shower, unaware of the danger that their feet now splashed through.
 The book had said it would be this way.
 A secret tome foretelling of his coming.
 The priest had spoken little of him, the terror that took hold in the final minutes turning his words to riddled nonsense.
-It was then that I had swore to stop him.
+It was then that I had sworn to stop him.
 The priest produced a book from his robes and thrust it into my hands, his last action upon this earth.
 The fate of the world now lay in my palms.

-The book, Aquaridon, told of great battles past, when the world of man was at war with the people of the sea.
+The book, Aquaridon, tells of great battles past, when the world of man was at war with the people of the sea.
 Intricate pictures depicted the enemy, slender creatures of humanoid form with rippling scales covering their bodies, webbing uniting their fingers as one and the flaps of gills protruding from their necks.
-Their aquatic army was lead by Neptune, lord of the sea, a great hulk of a creature who towered over all around him, commanding respect; they worshipped him as a God.
+Their aquatic army was led by Neptune, lord of the sea, a great hulk of a creature who towered over all around him, commanding respect; they worshipped him as a God.

 The war had been raging for nearly a year, with great casualties on both sides, when Judaius, the cunning leader of the army of man, finally trapped Neptune and his warriors.
-Judaius had a small band of men retreat to the heart of the great island city of Atlantis, tricking the sea army to pursue.
-The men were slaughtered but their sacrifice was not in vain as Judaius had moved the rest his army to surround the creatures.
+Judaius had a small band of men retreat to the heart of the great island city of Atlantis, tricking the sea army into pursuing them.
+The men were slaughtered but their sacrifice was not in vain as Judaius had moved the rest of his army to surround the creatures.
 With no retreat possible to their watery home the creatures were no match for the army of man who carved their way through them, trying to reach Neptune.
-But in the final minutes a great tragedy occurred.
+But in the final minutes, a great tragedy occurred.
 Neptune, seeing his army falling around him, prayed to the mystical Gods of the sea.
 They answered.
 Neptune held aloft his mighty trident and with a vow of vengeance upon his lips smashed it deep into the earth.
 A thunderous sound erupted on impact, halting the fighting as all turned to see gaping cracks emerge from where the trident had struck.
 The ground began to shake as the cracks became wider, spreading quickly, toppling buildings, swallowing all in their path.
 The war was over.

 The creatures had been defeated but at a great cost.
 Many lives had been lost and the once great city of Atlantis had been turned to rubble before disappearing beneath the waves.
 A handful of men survived, escaping the destruction through luck alone as they were on the fringe of the battle when the trident struck.
 None were sure of Neptune’s fate as at the moment of impact a great cloud of dust had surrounded his form and when it cleared he was no longer there.
 Standing on the shore they vowed to keep watch over the sea, looking for signs of his return.
-The Air Alliance was born.
-Their story and predictions told in a tome, Aquaridon.
+The Air Alliance was born, their story and predictions told in a tome, Aquaridon.

-At first I studied the book religiously, keeping my promise to Aradius, expecting something to happen right away.
+At first, I studied the book religiously, keeping my promise to Aradius, expecting something to happen right away.
 But as the years passed the book went to the back of the shelf and the back of my mind, until a peculiar weather anomaly occurred in Paris.
-It had rained Starfish.
+It had rained starfish.
 It was the first sign.
 Immediately I travelled to Paris to observe this phenomenon for myself.
 The starfish were gone but the rain had persisted.
-According to the book on the eleventh night a bolt of lightning would mark the spot of Neptune’s return and on the twelfth day of rain the world of man would once again be at war with the creatures of the sea.
+According to the book, on the eleventh night, a bolt of lightning would mark the spot of Neptune’s return and on the twelfth day of rain, the world of man would once again be at war with the creatures of the sea.
 That was today.

 “Are you okay sir?
-That’s a nasty fall you took there,” enquired a passer by who had stopped to give me a hand up.
+That’s a nasty fall you took there,” enquired a passerby who had stopped to give me a hand up.

 “Yes, I’m quite alright thank you,” I replied, a smile forming.

+“You’re not from around here, are you?
+It’s this damned weather, been like this for days you know, looks like it’s finally letting up though,” he added.
+I looked around.
+The rain had eased off to barely a drizzle.
+I laughed.
 “Well, good day to you sir,” said the stranger and with that he was on his way.
 I let out a chuckle and bid him farewell.
-Indeed it was a good day, though I alone knew just how good a day it truly was.
-To everyone else it was just another rainy day in Paris.
+Indeed, it was a good day, though I alone knew just how good a day it truly was.
+To everyone else, it was just another rainy day in Paris.